mponce0/covid19.analytics/README.md

 We will continue working on adding and developing new features to the package, in particular modelling and predictive capabilities.

+Please contact us if you think of a functionality or feature that could be useful to add.
 </details>

 </details>